Marcial1234/CRUD-Table/README.md

 Capacity units get simplified to their nearest higher unit with two decimals above `1028GB` on the table.
 However, their raw values delimited by commas are still available once you hover over a row.

-Maintain the raw data allows for future unit changes and migrations.
+Maintaining the raw data allows for future unit changes and migrations.

-The max allowed by the UI is: <pre>`1.247 * 10`<sup>`24`</sup>` GB`</pre> `1028GeB => 1 "future unit name"` as becomes the first unit that's _not currently defined_:
+The max allowed by the UI is: <pre>`1.247 * 10`<sup>`24`</sup>` GB`</pre> which is roughtly equivalent to `1028GeB` (1028 Geopbytes <sup>[[1]](https://en.wiktionary.org/wiki/geopbyte)[[2]](https://itlaw.fandom.com/wiki/Geopbyte)</sup>), which is the next unite of storage.
+The next unit was not included as its naming is not settled as of yet, and what was was included should be enough for the 2020s-2030s data needs.

 ### Deep Search

-The first input field in the table options row searches for _anything_ within the `devices` data.
-This includes _both_ raw and simplified capacity units.
+The first input field in the table options row searches for _anything_ within the `devices` data, **and includes _both_** raw and simplified capacity units.
 Also matches `apple` to Mac Workstations.

 ### Query / Search Parameters

 The `q=[value]` query parameter is attached to the table's filter.
 It's removed when any of the filter two buttons are used.
 It persists on a hard reload / refresh.

-### Search type when filtering
+### Type filtering

-Filter dropdown has type search capabilities, and also shows faceted values (uniques rows post filters).
+The filter dropdown has search capabilities for the workstation types, and also shows faceted (uniques post filters) values.

-### Field specific sorting buttons
+### Field-specific sorting buttons

-There are 3 field that can be uniquely sorted: `system_name`, `type`, or `hdd_capacity`.
+The main 3 fields (`system_name`, `type`, and `hdd_capacity`) within `devices.json` can be uniquely sorted.
 Each has its own button instead of a combined dropdown sort.

 **Note**: Multi-sort was not implemented.
 When a new field's sort is toggled, the previous one is removed.

 ### Tooltips

-Each row and filter button, and the reset table button will show useful content on hover.
+Each row, filter and sorting button, and the reset button will show useful content on hover.

 ## Known imperfections